Worship stands at the centre of what we do, and is the place where God meets us and feeds us for our life of love and service to God and others.

-The Lord's Supper is celebrated at all services.
+The Lord's Supper (Holy Communion) is generally celebrated at all services.
 Communion is offered to all baptised Christians who believe that Jesus offers his body and blood with the bread and wine, and who wish to receive forgiveness of sins and the life that Jesus offers.

 Music features prominently in worship at St Paul's, with plenty of opportunity for singing.
 A choir and a wide variety of musicians support the services.